 208 or 480 Volt Service?

-Posted by Joe Weagraff on in Engineering, Fundamentals
+Posted in Engineering, Fundamentals

 Selecting an electrical distribution voltage for a multi-tenant commercial building is often based on prior lease agreements, previous projects, incomplete information, or intuition.
 Our research provides guidelines with economic justifications.